 As well as all of that there are plenty of social occasions to join in with, these will not be included in the monthly membership fee but the activities vary from simple pub trips to more adventurous activities.

-There are three teams within Horfield Korfball Club.
-Following a successful 2016/17 season we now have two teams in South West Korfball Association Division 1 and our 3rd team is in South West Korfball Association Division 2.
+There are two teams within Horfield Korfball Club.
+Following a successful 2016/17 season we now have two teams in South West Korfball Association Division 1.

 Horfield 1 – South West Korfball Association – Division 1

-Horfield 1 are currently playing in the SWKA 1st division.
-The team came 4th in the 2016/2017 season and are looking to improve on that for the 2017/2018 season.
-Their aim is to win the league and fight for promotion to the Western Regional League.
+Horfield 1 are currently playing in the SWKA 1st Division, in which they finished 2nd in the 2017/2018 season.
+Their aim is to win the league this season and fight for promotion to the Western Regional League.
 See Horfield 1 fixtures and results

 Horfield 2 – South West Korfball Association – Division 1

 Horfield 2 had a great season in 2016/2017 in which they won SWKA Division 2 and were promoted into SWKA Division 1 for the 2017/2018 season.
-Their aim is to keep developing and achieve a top half position in this division for the season.
+They had a solid first season in the higher division finishing a good mid-table position of 5th.
+This season they will be looking to maintain and improve upon that position.
 See Horfield 2 fixtures and results

 Horfield Korfball Club were one of the first Bristol korfball teams.
 The club has expanded gradually over the years to now comprise of 3 teams.
 The club was originally founded and trained in Horfield, Bristol, however the teams now train at City Academy Bristol.